• Home

 “It doesn’t make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do,” Jobs said during a 1992 lecture.

-Even some of the world’s richest businessmen don’t believe they’re above the smarts of others.
+Even some of the world’s richest businessmen don’t believe they’re above the intelligence of others.
 Berkshire Hathaway investing legend Buffett says the key to success is spending time with superior people you hope to emulate.
 With $143 billion to his name and six decades of work experience under his belt, the Oracle of Omaha understands the power that connections have on careers.
 Quality people will spread some of their magic onto others.

 “It’s better to hang out with people better than you,” Buffett advised during Berkshire Hathaway’s 2004 annual shareholders’ meeting.
 “Pick out associates whose behavior is better than yours, and you’ll drift in that direction.”

 Virgin Atlantic cofounder Richard Branson echoed that entrepreneurs should rub shoulders with the sharpest minds.
-The billionaire advised others to hire them, and spare no expense in ensuring they can follow through on their vision—they could create the next unicorn company.
+The billionaire advised others to hire them, and spare no expense in ensuring they can follow through on their vision: They could create the next unicorn company.
+“Surround yourself with people that are smarter than you,” Branson wrote in a 2023 LinkedIn post.
+“Give them everything they need to grow, and your business will thrive.”

 About the Author